muminishmam/muminishmam.github.io/README.md

-# Hosting a resume in static site using Github
+# Hosting a resume in Github Pages

 ## Purpose